Mariam-Fathi/OS-Project2/README.md

 threads may refer to some interfaces like get_nprocs() and get_nprocs_conf();.
 Then, we are required to create an appropriate number of threads to match the number of CPUs available on whichever system our program is running.

+•The mmap() function is used for mapping between a process address space and either files or devices.
+When a file is mapped to a process address space, the file can be accessed like an array in the program.
+PROT_READ: Pages may be read.

+MAP_SHARED:   Share this mapping.
+Updates to the mapping are visible to
+              other processes mapping the same region, and (in the case of file-backed mappings) are carried through to the underlying file.
+(To precisely control when updates are carried through to the underlying file requires the use of msync(2).)

 # tests